-Jesuit Scholastic applicants must follow the instructions above.
-Additionally, international Jesuits should first contact the Director of Admissions at least five months prior to their planned enrollment to discuss their plans, academic background, and language skills.
+All of the STM's admission procedures and requirements apply to our Jesuit Scholastic applicants.
+Additionally, international Jesuits are encouraged to contact the Assistant Director of Admissions at least five months prior to their planned enrollment to discuss their plans, academic background, and language skills.

-Jesuits requiring financial assistance should be in touch with the school by February 15, 2013 so that names may be submitted to the U.S. Jesuit Conference.
-After this initial contact, the scholastic's Provincial would write a letter to the Rector of the Faber Jesuit Community.
+Jesuits requiring financial assistance should be in touch with the STM by February 15, 2014 so that names may be submitted to the U.S. Jesuit Conference.
+After this initial contact, the Scholastic's Provincial would write a letter to the Rector of the Faber Jesuit Community.
 The letter would indicate an intent to mission the student to STM, request housing, and indicate if financial funding is needed.
 Funding for Jesuits from developing countries is approved by the U.S. Jesuit Conference in Washington D.C., and the request is made by the Rector of the Faber Jesuit Community.
 All Jesuit Scholastic applications are reviewed by the Admissions Committee.

 *Please fill-out a waiver form and mail it to us as you begin the application process.
-This form will allow us to communicate with the Rector of the Weston Jesuit Community about your application.
+This form will allow us to communicate with the Rector of the Faber Jesuit Community about your application.

 *Please fill-out a waiver form and mail to us as you begin the application process.
 This form will allow us to communicate with your vocations director about your application.